New York's Finger Lakes: Driving in Style

 Driving to NY's Finger Lakes in a Bentley Convertible

-“Great car!” someone on the sidewalk calls out as I pull up to a stoplight in Elmira, New York.
+“Great car!” someone on the sidewalk calls out as I pull up to a stoplight in Elmira, New York, en route the Finger Lakes.
 Someone else gives me the thumbs up sign.
 Another yells, “Fantastic color.”
 I am perched behind the wheel of a 2014 powder blue Continental GT V8 convertible, a $251,000 luxury supercar and mine to demo for the weekend.

 This little baby reaches a top speed of 198 mph, which I doubt either Jamie, my man, or I will reach on our weekend trip to the Finger Lakes.
 The last time I demo'ed a Bentley was two years go in Oman where I had to brake for camels.

 Not much impresses Jamie, a petrol-head, but when he taps the paddle off the steering wheel (which is how one shifts in this car) and floors the accelerator, we catapult forward.
 The car has a powerful kick and the twin-turbo purr.
 “Listen to that sound,” says Jamie.
 “That’s a real power sound.”

 The zrrrrooooom. sound of the Bentley’s engine is light years away from the whoooossshhh sound of the engineless glider I am riding in behind the pilot.
 While the Bentley hugs the road in a straight line, the little soaring plane circles silently straight up like an eagle to rise to 3,500 feet in the sky.